pzfreo/chelli-site/smith.md

 {% include album2.html albumname="smith" %}

 The viol has flamed maple back and sides with a single black-white-black purfling and a bent front made from alpine spruce.
 The fingerboard and tailpiece are yew, and the heartwood is used to create a modern take on an age old instrument.
 The scale length is 690mm.
+This viol has a lovely sad sound and great response.

+**For sale: £2,500 **